 2. Sand first.
 I like to give every piece I paint a light sanding.
 Doing so gives a smooth finish.
 Sometimes you may need a more serious sanding if the piece has another finish that you’re trying to remove such as paint or a gloss.
 If none of these are true, a light sanding before painting is all it should take to get your piece of furniture ready for paint.

 3. Use quality paint.
 I like using Behr Marquee paint.
-It’s a thick paint that has great coverage which means fewer coats overall.
+I have almost any color mixed into this paint at the Home Depot paint desk.
+It is a thick paint that has great coverage which means fewer coats overall.

 4. Protect the paint with a finish.
 You’ll want to put something on your piece of furniture that you’ve worked so hard to paint to keep it looking lovely.
 I like using a polycrylic sealer on painted furniture.
-It goes on clear and won’t yellow over time.
+The concern a lot of time with a sealant is that it might turn white paint yellow over time.
+This particular one goes on clear and won’t yellow over time.
 It will protect your furniture from the wear and tear of daily use.

 Have you painted any furniture recently?
 We’re really loving the space and design of this new (to us) dresser.